Skip to content

 Authorization in BlackSheep

-The words "authorization strategy" in the context of a web application refer to the ability to determine whether the user is allowed to do certain operations.
-BlackSheep implements a built-in authorization strategy for request handlers.
-This page describes:
+The term 'authorization strategy' in the context of a web application refers to the process of determining whether a user is permitted to perform certain operations.
+BlackSheep provides a built-in authorization strategy for request handlers.
+This page covers:

 • How to use the built-in authorization strategy.